tomjridge/lem_from_tjr_bb/doc/manual/own_lem_files.md

 ## Aspects
 Some specifications consists of several, independent features - called *aspects* in the following - that can be combined separately.
-An example is Tom Ridge's file-system specification.
+As an example consider a file-system specification.
 There is the main functionality, then there is a *time* aspect and a *permission* aspect.
 The time aspect behaves like the main functionality but additionally specifies the behaviour of timestamps of files and directories.
 The permission aspect additionally models file-permissions and behaves as the main functionality except that it might fail because of missing permissions.
 These aspects lead to a more complicated specification, which is often unnecessary.
 Ideally, we would like a specification containing only the main functionality, one with time, one with permissions and one with both aspects.
 We could then choose, which of these specifications to use in a certain situation.

 Keeping several, very similar specifications in sync takes a lot of effort and it is easy for them to differ unintentionally.
 Lem's *aspects* try to provide a very simple mechanism to deal with this situation.
 At the simplest level, Lem allows writing expressions like